TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 E) a plan for post-performance review by the Board's investment consultant.

 3) The Board and its investment consultant shall determine parameters for the Investment Option search.
-Advertisements for the Investment Option search shall be placed in the State newspaper and in one or more industry periodicals at least 14 days before the response is due.
+Advertisements for the Investment Option search shall be placed in one or more industry periodicals at least 14 days before the response is due.

 4) All interested respondents shall return their responses to the Board, as directed by the proposal document.
 Investment staff and investment consultant shall open the responses, record them and thoroughly review each for content, quality and compliance with proposal document requirements.

-7) The Board accepts or modifies the recommendation and makes the final decision with respect to the Investment Options for the Plan.
+7) The Board will accept or modify the recommendation and is tasked with making the final decision with respect to the Investment Options for the Plan.